U.S. should get mortgage firm data for probe, judge says

 Clayton called the subpoena a “fishing expedition” on its dealings with its 193 clients, not just the 16 financial institutions that the government had advised were being probed.
 It also said it has cooperated with the working group and responded to “every government request for over six years.”

-Martinez nonetheless concluded that Clayton did not show that it was too burdensome to comply with the subpoena, or that the government already had much of the information it sought.
+Martinez nonetheless concluded that Clayton did not show that complying with the subpoena was too burdensome, or that the government already had much of the information it sought.

 “The government’s investigation into abuses in the residential mortgage-backed securities market is broad and extensive,” she wrote.
 “The relevance of the agency’s subpoena requests may be measured only against the general purposes of its investigation...
 Clayton has not met its burden of showing that the subpoena is unreasonable.”